sounak1410/The-Architect-s-Eye/README.md

 # 📝 Submission Notes
 >This project was built for lablab.ai AMD Developer Hackathon.

->The app uses strictly local LLM inference via Ollama for data privacy and speed.

 >No sensitive API keys are required beyond the local host configuration.